Please see below for answers to many commonly asked questions.

 How can I report an invention?

 The invention disclosure process begins with the submission of an Invention Disclosure form to TDC.
-More information, including the form, can be found here.
+More information, including the only submission link, can be found here.
 Not sure if you've made a invention?
 Contact us to speak with one of our Licensing and Commercialization Professionals, who can answer any questions and guide you through the Invention Disclosure process.

 Can I still publish my work if I report an invention to TDC?